LOVE, LAUGHTER

 “As a parent raising girls in an ever-evolving global society, reading Arnie Witkin’s book ‘It’s Not A Big Thing In Life’

 has been a genuine blessing.
-The book’s positive impact is palpable and deeply resonates with my own parenting journey.
+The book’s positive impact is palpable and deeply resonates with my parenting journey.

-As I strive to guide my daughters through life’s myriad challenges and triumphs, this common-sense guide has become an invaluable companion.
+As I strive to guide my daughters through life’s myriad challenges and triumphs, this common-sense guide has become an invaluable

-‘It’s Not A Big Thing in Life’ has, without a doubt, become an indispensable resource in my parenting toolkit, providing thoughtful reflections and optimistic guidance.”
+cultural boundaries.
+‘It’s Not A Big Thing in Life’ has, without a doubt, become an indispensable resource in my parenting toolkit,

 Deputy Chief Education Specialist – Languages, Western Cape Education Department